oracle/python-oracledb/README.md

 # python-oracledb

-python-oracledb is a [Python programming language][python] extension module allowing Python programs to connect to [Oracle Database][oracledb].
+Python-oracledb is a [Python programming language][python] extension module allowing Python programs to connect to [Oracle Database][oracledb].
-Python-oracledb is the new name for Oracle's popular cx_Oracle driver.
+Python-oracledb is the new name for the obsolete cx_Oracle driver.

+Python-oracledb uses the same Python DB API as cx_Oracle, and has many new features.

 The module conforms to the [Python Database API 2.0 specification][pep249] with a considerable number of additions and a couple of minor exclusions, see the